 At times this loading screen is permanently stuck, and it will take you a while to realize that.
 Don’t delete the game just yet!
 Mostly this issue is on the player’s end and is very simple to fix.
 We have a bunch of solutions for the problem, and one of them will indeed work for you.

-- There are multiple solutions if you’re stuck on the GTA 5 loading screen.
-The keys are very simple, but figuring out which fix is required is the hard part.
+There are multiple solutions if you’re stuck on the GTA 5 loading screen.
+The keys are very simple, but the hard part is figuring out which fix is required.

-- Update your Windows and Graphics card Drivers.
-You can use Intel, Nvidia, or AMD software to check for updates.
-Keeping drivers updated isn’t only necessary for this fix but is a good practice and keeps your games optimized.
+Update your Windows and Graphics card Drivers.
+You can check for updates using Intel, Nvidia, or AMD software.
+Keeping drivers updated isn’t only necessary for this fix and good practice for optimizing your games.

-- Restart your Internet Router since the issue may be in connecting to the servers.
+Restart your Internet Router since the issue may be connecting to the servers.
 GTA 5 requires an uninterrupted connection to the internet.